GemCopeland/personal-website/src/posts/2021-02-01-lathe copy.md

 ![lathe4](https://d2w9rnfcy7mm78.cloudfront.net/10507620/original_1b54b811981bb28143a2ef4a35fc1a1a.jpg?1612178233?bc=0)

 Becoming familiar with a Haas TL-1 CNC Lathe - turning a custom crankshaft drive pulley out of 100mm mild steel stock.
-The model and CAM were designed and programmed in Fusion 360.
+The model and CAM was done in Fusion 360.